ABOUT MONICA

 In the early 1990s my creative career started to take off.
 I directed a couple of long-form film projects, my writing was being published – I was actually making a living from my craft as a freelancer, but there was still so much I didn’t know.
 I had some real professional wins, but also a lot of losses, including being exploited, underpaid, and generally shafted a couple of times.
 I had a funny feeling there was a better way to freelance and make money, and so I decided to learn through experience.

-In addition to all this, (phew!)
-I’ve also raised three gorgeous children to adulthood, married a handsome Irishman, made a feature film called Handbag, drunk an enormous amount of champagne and indulged my affection for the gentle art of pub karaoke as often as possible.
+I have had the great privilege of swanning about in gorgeous frocks helping thousands of creative people with their businesses, from strategic planning in the dusty Pilbara desert to creative business incubators in big bad Sydney city (plus a bit of London hustle and New York City bustle to add to the mix).
+I’ve also raised three gorgeous children to adulthood, married a handsome Irishman, made a feature film called Handbag, drunk too much champagne, and indulged my affection for the gentle art of pub karaoke as often as possible.